sigwhite1/genomics-resistance/README.md

 ## Genomic pipeline

 Upstream variant calling was performed on the Savio HPC cluster.
 Per-sample sorted VCF files were compressed and indexed using `bgzip` and `bcftools` v1.16, merged using `bcftools merge`, and filtered to coding sequence variants using `bedtools intersect` v2.31.0 against the *P. interpunctella* reference genome annotation (GCF_027563975.2).
 Sliding windows of 1 Mb with 500 kb steps were generated using `bedtools makewindows`.
 Runs of homozygosity were identified using `bcftools roh` v1.16.
-The upstream assembly and variant calling pipeline was performed by J. Lo (University of California, Berkeley).

 ---